 All of this seems daunting.
 It seems like an awful lot of work, and who has time for this.
 Well, perhaps it’s a lot of work to start.
 I would suggest choosing one or two sources at first and subject them to the analysis above.
 If your sources consistently pass scrutiny, you can back off of the analysis a bit.
 Over time, as you become more knowledgeable and conversant with the facts and positions, you will develop a bull shit sensor.
 You’ll be able to spot a bad story right off the bat.
 As the source earns your trust you can incorporate more sources into your library.

-This first step is nothing more than setting up apps and on-line tools to beam diverse sources directly into our awareness in the same way that we get confirmatory sources.
+This first step is nothing more than setting up apps and online tools to beam diverse sources directly into our awareness in the same way that we get confirmatory sources.
 I use Google Newsstand for a big part of my news.
-With this app I can set up my library to access multiple sources of news, including sources from “the opposition.”
+With this app, I can set up my library to access multiple sources of news, including sources from “the opposition.”
 First, I added mainstream sources to my library.
-I have a subscription to the New York Times, but I’ve also added the Washington Post, Bloomberg, Reuters and local news sources.
+I have a subscription to the New York Times and the Washington Post, but I’ve also added Bloomberg, Reuters, and local news sources.
 The mainstream media isn’t evil.
 It’s just commercial.
 It’s a good place to start for a broad spectrum understanding of what is going on.

 Then I have those sources that conform to my worldview.
 Mother Jones, The Nation, Think Progress, In These Times, etc. These are invaluable.
 First, they are more likely to cover issues that you feel are important, but do not sell the advertising space, or may be considered a threat to the readership of mainstream media sources, so they don’t get the play.
 These sources are also a good way to reinforce your worldview and get an idea of how leaders in your reference group are analyzing the issues and the arguments that they are making.
 In which case, you can use the techniques described above to analyze and evaluate their work so as to help you form your own opinions.

 Toward that end, I do have some wonkish apps.
-Vox.com, which tends to lean to the left, but is more data oriented.
-I have the Pew Research Center, ProPublica, Foreign Affairs, Scientific American, Gallup, among others.
+Vox.com, which tends to lean to the left, but is more data-oriented.
+I have the Pew Research Center, ProPublica, Scientific American, Gallup, among others.

-Then I looked around for sources that offer a different perspective, that might serve to challenge my notions.
-I’ve subscribed to foreign sources like Al Jazeera, The Guardian and the Independent.
-I get the feed from Forbes Magazine.
+Then look around for sources that offer a different perspective, that might serve to challenge my notions.
+I’ve subscribed to foreign sources like Al Jazeera, The Guardian, and the Independent.
+I get the feed from Forbes Magazine, Market Watch, Business Insider.
 I also have a notification set up for political conservatism.

 I don’t go full on “alt-right”.
 I do not have a Breitbart feed, nor will I patronize FoxNoise because of its co-dependent message.
 One of the best sources, I’ve found, is my conservative friends on Facebook.
 I’ve never defriended someone on my feed because of their political views.
 When they share articles, I often read them.
 Sometimes this leads to some argument, which if done right, is enlightening.